Kelvin-1013/Kelvin-1013/README.md

 ## 🔍 My Approach:
 I am committed to delivering **high-quality work** with a keen eye for detail, ensuring that every product is reliable and robust.
 ## 🌈 Current Focus:
-Exploring the innovative world of **cross-chain Polkadot**, a groundbreaking and in-demand technology!
+Exploring the innovative world of **solana arbitrage bot**, a groundbreaking and in-demand technology!
 ---
 ## 📚 Passionate Learner:
 I love diving into new technologies and thrive in collaborative environments with fantastic team members.